3and4/Leither/doc/GongShi-en.md

 **Communication time among miners**
 The process of data involves 3 to 4 levels of nodes.
 The submission and verification of a transaction happen in two different pulse cycles.
-Submission is delivered to branch root node, so times of communication is 1.
+Submission is delivered to branch root node, so times of communication is one.
 Verification request is delivered to root node from branch node, and the result propagates once or twice back to branch node.
 Most of the operations can be done in less than 10 hops of communication.
 Normally it takes less than 2 pulse cycles.